 In making contact with these business people, it is essential to provide some form of relevance and interest to them.
 That can be through one or more of the following strategies:

 - Create a simple brochure of local property information on a single piece of paper.
 This double-sided single piece of paper can be copied conveniently when you require more of them to take with you as part of your prospecting efforts.

 - Creating an Email newsletter to send to your prospects and clients regularly.
 You should get their approval to receive such information as part of that process.
 The frequency of the e-mail newsletter is open for some debate although fortnightly seems to be very successful for most commercial agents and realtors.

 - Create a blog on the Internet to talk about local property activity and property information.
 Make sure that the blog is specifically relevant to a property type and the location.
 This information from the blogging process will increase your Internet profile as a property specialist.
 You should blog at a frequency of once per day if that is possible.
 Anything less than posting a blog once a week will be a waste of time.

 - Create a social media platform of different contact processes that can be easily activated and utilised with both property listings and local property information.
 Use the social media platform at least once a day.

-There is always opportunity in the local area for you to tap into as a commercial real estate specialist.
-Build your systems and push your system forward each and every day into the market place.
+There is always an opportunity in the local area for you to tap into as a commercial real estate specialist.
+Build your real estate systems and push your system forward each and every day into the marketplace.